Creating a divine green salad

 It is little wonder so many folk despise a salad; they contemptuously call it rabbit-food.
 And so it is, if there is only iceberg lettuce and a couple slices of tomato on your plate.

 That is not a salad.
-Even adding a dressing overloaded with inflammatory vegetable oil, high in omega-6 fatty acids, and various preservatives and flavour enhancers cannot turn it into something tempting.
+Even adding a decent dressing cannot turn it into something tempting.

-If you want a divine salad, then you have to grow it yourself; water the plants, nurture them with love, spice them with worm wee and you will have all the makings of a gourmet meal.
+If you want a divine salad, then you have to grow it yourself; water the plants, nurture them with love and spice them with worm wee.
+Then you will have all the makings of a gourmet meal.
 It must be freshly-picked too.

-Anything harvested yesterday just will not wash if you want your taste-buds demanding more.
+Anything harvested yesterday just will not wash if you want your family to demand more.

-But just iceberg-lettuce and tomato won't pass muster, will they?
+But just iceberg-lettuce and tomato won't pass muster.

 As you wander through the garden, start the planning.
 What's your mood for today?
 Do you want something hot and spicy?
 Well, then some jalapenos or peppadews must be on your platter; red if you really want the heat, or some tender young green-fruit are delicious too.